 You've probably landed on this page because conservative treatment hasn't worked for you.
 You have tried everything; anti-inflammatory medication, physical therapy, orthotics, shoe modifications, weight control, cortisone injection and regenerative medicine options.

 Anything to avoid surgery.

 After several weeks of the latest treatment, your pain is still intense.
 Changing work, sport or leisure activities either isn't an option, or these lifestyle changes aren't acceptable.

 You have a strong feeling you may need flat foot surgery, or reconstructive ankle surgery, but its never a good time to take off from work.
 Your insurance plan has a big deductible, or you have to pay out of pocket.

-When conservative care hasn't produced significant improvement, you feel intolerable pain, your condition is too advanced to respond to non-invasive treatment, reconstructive surgery can get you past your disability and back to a normal lifestyle.
+When conservative care hasn't produced significant improvement, you feel intolerable pain or your condition is too advanced to respond to non-invasive treatment, reconstructive surgery can get you past your disability and back to a normal lifestyle.